chrislewispac/microrobots/README.md

    1. Do these findings hold generally?
       1. e.g. a connected planar graph, embedded in the plane, always has 4 sub graphs with the following characteristics.
       2. e.g. to form a connected planar graph of three subgraphs with the following constraints each sub graph must have the following characteristics.
+   2. What about n x n tiles and k x k boards?